Vilnius Region under Lithuanian administration (1939–1940): Entry of Lithuanian troops into the Vilnius region

-After the German invasion of Poland on September 1, 1939, Lithuania was pressured by German diplomacy to enter Vilnius.
+After the German invasion of Poland on 1 September 1939, Lithuania was pressured by German diplomacy to enter Vilnius.
 Despite the idea's popularity among the Lithuanian public, the Lithuanian government rejected it.
 German pressure ceased on September 16.
 A day later, the USSR began its aggression against Poland and the borders were crossed by the Red Army, which occupied Vilnius on the night of September 18–19, after fighting the Polish Army units defending the city.
 Vilnius became the unofficial capital of Western Belarus, and a brief period of Belarusization began for the region, which the Belorussian Communists believed would soon be incorporated into Soviet Belarus.

-On September 19, Lithuanian envoy in Moscow Ladas Natkevičius claimed Lithuanian rights to Vilnius.
-After the new German-Soviet border was established on September 28, the Soviets invited the Lithuanians to talks.
-Negotiations lasted from October 3 to 10.
+On 19 September, Lithuanian envoy in Moscow Ladas Natkevičius claimed Lithuanian rights to Vilnius.
+After the new German-Soviet border was established on 28 September, the Soviets invited the Lithuanians to talks.
+Negotiations lasted from 3 October to 10.
 The result of the talks was the "Treaty on Mutual Assistance and Transfer of Vilnius and Vilnius Region to Lithuania," under which, in exchange for Vilnius, Lithuania agreed to establish Soviet military bases on its territory.
-The treaty was ratified by the Lithuanian Seimas on October 14.
-Lithuanian diplomats had no doubt that the presence of Soviet troops meant preparation for annexation.
-During negotiations, the Soviets threatened the possibility of annexing Vilnius to Soviet Belarus, and even the possibility of reconstituting the Lithuanian-Belarusian SSR.
-In addition, Lithuania received only a fragment of territory that had been recognized by Soviet Russia as part of Lithuania under the Soviet–Lithuanian Peace Treaty of July 12, 1920.
-Lithuania annexed most of Wilno-Troki County with Vilnius, half of Święciany County, and parts of Grodno, Lida, Oszmiany and Brasław counties.
+The treaty was ratified by the Lithuanian Seimas on 14 October.
+Lithuanian diplomats did not doubt that the presence of Soviet troops meant preparation for annexation.
+During negotiations, the Soviets threatened to annex Vilnius to Soviet Belarus and even to reconstitute the Lithuanian-Belarusian SSR.
+In addition, Lithuania received only a fragment of territory that Soviet Russia had recognized as part of Lithuania under the Soviet–Lithuanian Peace Treaty of 12 July, 1920.
+Lithuania annexed most of Wilno-Troki County with Vilnius, half of Święciany County, and parts of Grodno, Lida, Oszmiany, and Brasław counties.
 Soviet troops remained in Lithuanian-ruled Vilnius region, deploying in Naujoji Vilnia, Gaižiūnai, Prienai and Alytus.